ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Octa offers the full MetaTrader suite, albeit with a fairly limited offering of tradeable instruments.
 There’s no question – if Octa wants to compete with the best MetaTrader brokers, it needs to make improvements in its range of products and its research and education.

-Though it has been granted regulatory status in Cyprus and in South Africa via an intermediary (Orinoco Capital), Octa’s lack of additional reputable licenses heavily weighs down its Trust Score.
+Though it has been granted regulatory status in Cyprus and South Africa via an intermediary (Orinoco Capital), Octa’s lack of additional reputable licenses heavily weighs down its Trust Score.
 Becoming regulated in more jurisdictions – especially in Tier-1 jurisdictions – will go a long way towards building trust with existing and prospective customers.

 About Octa